yanming-cn/yanming-cn.github.io/_pages/about.md

 ## [News](#news)

+📢 **Jun 9, 2024**: I have been selected as a member of the ISSRE 2024 Artifact Evaluation Committee.
+Thanks for the recognition!

 📢 **Jan 6, 2024**: I have been selected as a member of the ECOOP 2024 Artifact Evaluation Committee.
 Thanks for the recognition!

 📢 **Dec 3, 2023**: I have been selected as a member of the CCF ChinaSoft (2023) Outstanding Ph.D.
 Student Forum!